-SEND NOW for our two free catalogues.
-"The Short-Wave Ex-perimenter," containing full details of 8 Short-Wave Receivers and the S-In-1 short-wave constructional kit with which you can build 8 short-wave receivers, one after the other: "All-Wave Radio Catalogues," giving full details of the wonderful Receivers Radio Catalogues," giving full details of the wonderful Receiver And Programmer and State and State and State and State offers in All-Wave Chassis.
+SEND NOW for our two free catalogues, "The Short-Wave Experimenter," containing full details of 8 Short-Wave Receivers and the 8-in-1 short-wave constructional kit with which you can build 8 short-wave receivers, one after the other; "All-Wave Radio Catalorue," giving full details of the wonderful Peto-Scott offers in All-Wave Chassis.
 Complete Receivers, Television Receiver and proprietary lines.
-A fund of information that is yours for the asking. £.
+A fund of information that is yours for the asking.